wjrice/tiltgroup_wrangler/README.md

 Requires the following packages: numpy, scipy, scikit-learn, tkinter For cryosparc export, requires pandas, dataset.py library from cryoSPARC.

+Easiest install: Install eman2 2.91.
+Copy the dataset.py library from the cryosparc directory to the python site packages directory of the eman2 installation.

 Input required: CTF star file with tiltgroups (downloaded from Leginon website) For cryoSPARC, requires particles.cs and passthrough_particles.cs files from the refinemnt job.